EdgeNet-project/edgenet-project.github.io/remote_login_set.md

 who is carrying out lab exercises in network measurements.
 They want to conduct pings and traceroutes from a variety of vantage points.

-In this tutorial, you will create a Kubernetes pod that consists of a simple container in which you will install the `traceroute` tool.
+In this tutorial, you will create a Kubernetes pod that consists of a simple CentOS container.
+Into your container, you will install the `paris-traceroute` tool, which allows you see the multiple load-balanced paths taken on a route from your container to a destination address.
 You will deploy replicas of the pod across EdgeNet.
-You will then be able to log into these replicas and conduct pings (natively installed) and traceroutes.
+You will then be able to log into these replicas and conduct multipath route traces from multiple vantage points.

 ## What You Will Do and What You Will Learn
-You will create a vanilla CentOS container and install the `traceroute` tool in it.
+You will create a vanilla CentOS container and install the `paris-traceroute` tool in it.
 You will deploy this container to EdgeNet nodes around the world.
 You will then log in to one or more containers and conduct measurements from the vantage points that they provide.